kaushik912/genai_code/README.md

 - To cycle between windows in vscode, simply press ctrl + w
 - To cycle between windows in chrome, simply press command + ~

+### How to enable word wrap in VSCode for notebook output?
+- Set Word Wrap:
+1. Open the settings (Ctrl+,) and search for notebook.output.wordWrap.
+2. Set the value to true.